confar/Django-auth-app/README.md

 Create virtual environment using venv

 Copy the directories in you django project.
-If you dont have one, then run in cmd
+If you dont have one, then run in terminal

 ```django-admin startproject myproject```